yungSoftware/roblox-2016-source-code/README.md

 - [x] Supporting Newer Mesh Versions
 - [ ] Dark Theme for the Studio
 - [x] Change the Location of unrelated files inside **content\fonts** folder.
-- [ ] Making Bootstrappers functional as intended
+- [ ] Making Bootstrappers don't override our original Roblox files and registries.
-- [ ] Fixing RakNet RCE's(Remote Code Executions) [memcpy]
-   - Normally we should not have this exploit, but we suspecting a lot..
-So chances are 50/50
 - [ ] 64-bit Support for all the projects that listed at the bottom.
 - Building all the projects within the latest Visual Studio Version **[34/68]**
   - **FYI:** Most of them are never tried so expect some misinformations.